 Ohio Dominican University is a member of the National Collegiate Athletic Association (NCAA II).
-The University sponsors 18 varsity sports: Men's and women's cross country, football, men's and women's golf, men's and women's soccer, women's volleyball, men and women's basketball, men's and women's tennis, men's and women's indoor track, men's and women's outdoor track, softball, and baseball.
+The University sponsors 16 varsity sports: Men's and women's cross country, football, men's and women's golf, men's and women's soccer, women's volleyball, men and women's basketball, men's and women's indoor track, men's and women's outdoor track, softball, and baseball.
 Additionally, the student population has a variety of club sports and intramural activities offered by Student Activities.